Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

 10. In your local environment(env.py) and heroku, create environment variable STRIPE_WH_SECRET with the secret values
 <code>os.environ.setdefault('STRIPE_WH_SECRET', 'YOUR_VALUE_GOES_HERE')</code>

-11. Feel free to test out the webhook and note the success/fail attempts for troubleshooting
+11. Feel free to test out the webhook and note the success/fail attempts for troubleshooting.
+12. For futher information please check Stripe Testing in the [(TESTING.md) ](TESTING.md) file.
 ---

 ## Deployment